Canary Islands hotel offers shelter to migrants in need

 The Canary Islands and their year-round sunny beaches normally attract millions of northern European tourists each year.
 But for the migrants at Puerto Calma, staying in the hotel is no vacation.
 The islands were just meant to be a stepping stone toward stability, security and employment in continental Europe, not their final destination.
 Today, it is a place of limbo for thousands who were denied access to the Spanish peninsula and live in waiting, unable to work and send money back to their families.

-“They’ve come here looking for a better life, one of the reasons I came to Spain,” said 57-year-old Lucock.
+“They’ve come here looking for a better life, one of the reasons I came to Spain,” said 47-year-old Lucock.
 There’s only one difference: “They are not born with a European passport so they can’t travel in the same way I can.”

 On a recent evening, as they ate dinner, Saetran got a text message: Six young men, including alleged minors, had been sleeping in the streets of Las Palmas for days.
 She looked at her husband, who runs the hotel, for approval.
 He rolled his eyes and took a deep breath.